Anti-austerity protests in Greece as bank shutdown bites

 PERSONAL BETRAYAL

 Emotions were unusually raw among Europe's leaders.
-Juncker said he felt personally betrayed and told Greeks a "No" vote would be seen as signalling an exit from the euro.
-Other leaders echoed that line.
+EU Commission President Jean-Claude Juncker said he felt personally betrayed and told Greeks a "No" vote would be seen as signaling an exit from the euro - a position that other European leaders lined up to echo.

 "I will say to the Greeks, who I love deeply: you mustn't commit suicide because you are afraid of death," Juncker told a news conference.